Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/03-creating-a-pool.md

 ## Creating the Pool Instance

-Create a function called `main` which calls previously written functions, and uses the returned data to construct two `Ethers.js` `Token` instances and a V3 SDK `Pool` instance.
+Create a function called `main`, which calls previously written functions, and uses the returned data to construct two `Ethers.js` `Token` instances and a V3 SDK `Pool` instance.

-> The final constructor argument when creating a Pool, `ticks`, is optional.
-Ticks takes all tick data, including the liquidity within, which can be used to model the result of a swap.
+> The final constructor argument when creating a Pool, `ticks`, is optional. `ticks` takes all tick data, including the liquidity within, which can be used to model the result of a swap.
 Because this can add up to a lot of data fetched from the EVM, it is optional and may be left out when not needed.
 In this example, we have left it out.

 ```typescript
 async function main() {